Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

+Let us recapitulate from \citep[Sect.~3]{Baake1997} the biological implications of Corollary~\ref{coro:convergencetoequilibrium}.
+In $\Theta_1^{}$, the fit type goes extinct regardless of its initial frequency.
+In $\Theta_2^a$, the fit type persists if its initial frequency is positive.
+In $\Theta_2^b\cup\Theta_3^{}$, it persists if its initial frequency is not below $1-\bar{y}_+$; otherwise it goes extinct.
+In particular, a beneficial mutant arising in small frequency in a population that is otherwise unfit dies out.

-Along the lines of~\citep[Sect.~3]{Baake1997}, we identify the following bifurcation phenomena with~$u$ as the bifurcation parameter.
-For~$0<\gamma<s$ (resp. $0<s<\gamma$), there is an exchange of stability (also known as transcritical bifurcation) of~$\bar{y}_1$ and~$\bar{y}_2$ (resp. of $\bar{y}_1$ and~$\bar{y}_3$) at~$u=\hat{u}$.
-When~$u$ surpasses the critical value~$\hat{u}$, then~$\bar{y}_1$ switches from unstable to stable; whereas $\bar{y}_2$ (resp. $\bar{y}_3$) switches from stable to unstable.
-For~$s<\gamma$, there is an additional saddle-node bifurcation at~$u=\check{u}$, where the equilibria~$\bar{y}_2$ and~$\bar{y}_3$ (one stable, one unstable) collide and both vanish.
-If~$\hat{u}=\check{u}$, we see a pitchfork bifurcation, where the unstable~$\bar{y}_1$ passes through the collision point of~$\bar{y}_2$ and~$\bar{y}_3$ and becomes stable (this corresponds to the simultaneous occurrence of the saddle node and the transcritical bifurcation).
+Recall that one speaks of a \emph{bifurcation} whenever the variation of the parameter(s) of a differential equation leads to a qualitative change in the long-term behaviour of its solutions; the parameter values at which such a phenomenon occurs are called \emph{bifurcation values} -- see~\citep[Ch.~3]{guckenheimer2013nonlinear} for a general account of bifurcation theory for equilibria of ODEs.
+We close this section describing the bifurcations of~\eqref{eq:dlimitdiffeq} with~$u$ as the bifurcation parameter; see also \citep[Sect.~3]{Baake1997} and Fig. \ref{fig:plots_l_gamma} for an illustration.
+For~$0<\gamma<s$ (resp. $0<s<\gamma$), there is an \emph{exchange of stability} of the equilibria~$1$ and~$\bar{y}_-$ (resp. of $1$ and~$\bar{y}_+$) at~$u=s$; this is also known as a \emph{transcritical bifurcation}.
+At $u=s$, $1$ switches from unstable to stable; whereas $\bar{y}_-$ (resp. $\bar{y}_+$) switches from stable to unstable.
+If $\gamma<s$, this is an instance of the so-called error threshold \cite{Eigen1971}.
+For~$s<\gamma$, there is an additional \emph{saddle-node bifurcation} at~$u={u^\star}$, where the equilibria~$\bar{y}_-$ and~$\bar{y}_+$ (one stable, one unstable) collide and both vanish.
+If~$s={u^\star}$, we see a \emph{pitchfork bifurcation}, where the unstable equilibrium $1$ passes through the collision point of~$\bar{y}_-$ and~$\bar{y}_+$ and becomes stable (this corresponds to the simultaneous occurrence of the saddle node and the transcritical bifurcation).
+It is one of our main goals in the subsequent analysis to interpret the equilibria of the mutation-selection equation and their bifurcations in terms of an appropriate ancestral structure.